SAP-samples/teched2025-IN163/exercises/ex1/README.md

 <br>![image](/exercises/ex1/images/01_01_CopyTemplates_01.png)

-2. For message mappings, a copy is not supported.
+2. For message mappings, the copy functionality is not supported.
 So, we need to download and then import the message mapping template.
 In the integration package **EOIO Hands-on Workshop - Template**, switch to the **Artifacts** tab.
 Select the entry **Download** from the **Actions** menu of the message mapping **MM EOIO - Template** to download the message mapping artifact to your download folder.

 <br>![image](/exercises/ex1/images/01_01_CopyTemplates_02.png)